scozv/blog/_pages/cv.en.md

 ### Next Plan

-I am pushing myself to be an Architect or Leading role in Software Engineering now, since I've already prepared a lot for this in recent 4 ~ 5 years.
+I am pushing myself to be an Architect and Leading role in Software Engineering now, since I've already prepared a lot for this in recent 4 ~ 5 years.